 - F1-score: italicize “F,” place “1” as a subscript, use a hyphen before “score,” and start “score” with a lowercase “s”

-- I2 for heterogeneity: use the uppercase italicized “I”
+- I2 for heterogeneity: use an uppercase italicized “I”

 - Type I error and type II error: do not use the numerals 1 and 2; AMA section 19.5